ragu222/charges-may-apply/README.md

 FYI I created a dummy email (emailbot@wrightesd.org) so that I didn't have a real user's password sitting around in plain text.
 And if you do this remember to log into the dummy account at least once to make sure you can actually send emails from it.

+###Google Sheets API

 Next you have to create a Service Account in the Google Developer Console.
-This creates an email address (this is important because you'll need to share you Sheet with this Service Account email address later) and generates a key pair that you'll download as a json file into your working directory.
+This creates an email address (this is important because you'll need to share your Sheet with this Service Account email address later) and generates a key pair that you'll download as a json file into your working directory.

-[Here](https://developers.google.com/sheets/quickstart/python) and [here](https://developers.google.com/identity/protocols/OAuth2ServiceAccount) are the official Google references, but I'll walk you through it here also.
+[Here](https://developers.google.com/sheets/quickstart/python) and [here](https://developers.google.com/identity/protocols/OAuth2ServiceAccount) are the official Google references.
+They're fairly complete, but I'm going to walk through it here again with pictures because it took me a few tries to get it right.

+###Python script

 Next, install `pip`.
 If you're not familiar with Python, `pip` is Python's package installer.
 You'll need a couple of non-default python packages to work with the Google Sheets API.